Eknir/msgOracle/README.md

 - Set's the ownership of this smart-contract to another address.
 Meant for updating the governance around the oracle.
 - emits an `OwnershipTransferred(address indexed previousOwner, address indexed newOwner)` event.
 - only callable by `owner`

-# MsgOracleOwner
-The `MsgOracleOwner` is designed to perform all interactions with the `MsgOracle` in such a way that non-impactfull interactions can be performed by one address (the `leader`), while more impactfull interactions must have the authorization of a certain percentage of addresses marked as `governers`.
-While the `leader` can decide on it's own on certain decisions, the `governerns` have the authority to rewind any action done by the `leader` and to fire the `leader` from his position in case of malfunction.

-`leaders` can call the functions:
-- `newTTL` (within bounds)
-- `setMsgPrice`

-With consent from `governers` (a certain percentage voted in favor of a proposal), the following functions can be called:
-- `newTTL` (no bounds)
-- `revertMsgPrice`
-- `renounceOwnership`
-- `transferOwnership`
-- `addLeader`
-- `removeLeader`

-# SimpleGovernance
-This is a simple governance scheme.
-The scheme allows to add `governers`, who can create proposals and vote on these proposals.
-Once a certain treshold (`governersPercentageNeeded`) is reached, the proposal is considered valid.
-The assumption is that *at least* `governersPercentage` percent of `governers` is honest and has access to their private key.
-Furthermore, there are also functions defined by the `simpleGovernance` contract, which don't have a direct impact on the `msgOracleContract`, but which also need approval from governers.

-Governers can create new proposals and vote on them through the functions:
-- `newProposal`
-- `vote`

-With consent from `governers` (`governersPercentageNeeded` percent voted in favor) , the following functions can be called:
-- `declineProposal`
-- `addGoverner`
-- `removeGoverner`
-- `changeGovernersPercentageNeeded`